xcp-ng/xcp-ng-org/docs/upgrade.md

 # Upgrade

-This page details how to upgrade to the latest version of XCP-ng from a previous release.
-Eg. 7.4 to 7.6 or 8.0 to 8.1.
+This page details how to upgrade to the latest version of XCP-ng from a previous release, e.g. 7.4 to 7.6 or 8.0 to 8.1.

 For updates that don't change the version numbers (bugfixes, security fixes), see [updates section](updates.md).